kofigumbs/coding/content/landing.md

 ### Your Learning

 Given your former knowledge in Excel, we believe you can learn to code.
 The concepts utilized in Excel are very similar to those utilized in coding.
-By emphasizing these points of commonality, blah blah blah not intimidating.
+By emphasizing these points of commonality, UPDATE blah blah blah not intimidating.

 UPDATE...
 We created a course based on our respective background First, the coding basics, then elm.
 Why Elm?
 Kofi, a software engineer professional, it is the most effective language to learn.
 It is structured, it is.